 Pursuant to the Renewal Rights Agreement, Liberty Mutual assumed control of OneBeacon's claims offices in the regions subject to the Renewal Rights Agreement, and will service claims from OneBeacon policies written prior to November 1, 2001 in those regions.
-Service agreements were put in place in connection with the Renewal Rights Agreement through which Liberty Mutual has become a third party administrator for those claims.
-OneBeacon also uses third party administrators for certain other claims, especially in the national accounts and national programs now in run-off.
-Additionally, National Indemnity is handling the claims processing for claims ceded under the National Indemnity Cover under a third party administrator agreement.
-OneBeacon's claims staff performs on-site claim audits of its third party administrators to ensure the propriety of the controls and processes over claims serviced by the third party administrator on behalf of OneBeacon.
+Service agreements were put in place in connection with the Renewal Rights Agreement through which Liberty Mutual has become a third party administrator ("TPA") for those claims.
+OneBeacon also uses TPA's for certain other claims, especially in the national accounts and national programs now in runoff.
+Additionally, NICO is handling the claims processing for claims ceded under the NICO Cover under a TPA agreement.
+OneBeacon's claims staff performs on-site claim audits of its TPA's to ensure the propriety of the controls and processes over claims serviced by the TPA on behalf of OneBeacon.